AndrewIngram/django-extra-views/README.rst

 - CreateWithInlinesView and UpdateWithInlinesView - Lets you edit a model and its relations
 - GenericInlineFormSetView, the equivalent of InlineFormSetView but for GenericForeignKeys
 - Support for generic inlines in CreateWithInlinesView and UpdateWithInlinesView
+- SortableListMixin - Generic mixin for sorting functionality in your views

 Still to do
 -----------